markriggins/dockerfy/README.md

 	~/.secrets/my-application--production.env
 	~/.secrets/my-application--staging.env

-3. Export SECRETS_FILES=/secrets/my-application--$DEPLOYMENT_ENV.env
+3. Mount the ~/secrets directory at /secrets when you run your container
+4. Export SECRETS_FILES=/secrets/my-application--$DEPLOYMENT_ENV.env or use the `--secrets-files` command line option to tell dockerfy where to find the secrets file(s).

+**Example:**

+		$ mkdir ~/.secrets
+		$ chmod 700 ~/.secrets
+		$ echo "PASSWORD='top secret'" > ~/.secrets/my-application--staging.env
+		$ chmod 600 ~/.secrets/*

+		$ docker run -v $HOME/.secrets:/secrets --entrypoint dockerfy markriggins/nginx-with-dockerfy \
+		    --secrets-files /secrets/my-application--staging.env -- echo 'The password is "{{.Secret.PASSWORD}}"'

+Will print `The password is "top secret"`

-4. Avoid writing templates to your mounted worktree.  **The expanded results might contain secrets!!** and even worse, if you forget to add them to your .gitignore file, then **your secrets could wind up on github.com!!**  Instead, write them to /etc/ or some other place inside the running container that will be forgotten when the container exits.
+While developing, avoid evaluating templates onto locations within your mounted worktree accidentally.  **The expanded results might contain secrets!!** and even worse, if you forget to add them to your .gitignore file, then **your secrets could wind up on github.com!!**  Instead, write them to /etc/ or some other place inside the running container that will be forgotten when the container exits.

 ### Waiting for other dependencies